springernature/vpat/nature.md

 <td>
 Outside of editoral content managed by content management system (CMS), the contents of author-submitted published books and papers, and third party scripts, the pages of this product do not use images of text to convey information except in the case of <a href="https://www.w3.org/WAI/WCAG21/Understanding/images-of-text.html">logotypes</a> (considered essential per WCAG 2.1) or when the image is <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration">pure decoration</a>.
 <br><br>
 CMS content and published books and papers may include complex images that contain images of text.
 In most cases these images are used to supplement the text content they appear alongside.
 In some cases (e.g. charts, graphs, or maps, among others), the text content presented alongside may be insufficient to explain the contents of the image.
-A large-scale and currently-active programme of work to improve alt text content submitted by our authors is under way to address this.
+A large-scale and currently-active programme of work to improve alternative text content submitted by our authors is under way to address this.
 <br><br>
 Third party advertising scripts may inject images containing images of text.
 </td>